Conventional Medicine Recommends Vitamin Supplements

 One of the most compelling reports that high-potency supplements extend lifespan in humans was in the August 1996 issue of the American Journal of Clinical Nutrition.
 This study involving 11 178 elderly people attempted to establish the effects of vitamin supplements on mortality.
 The use of vitamin E reduced the risk of death from all causes by 34%.
 Effects were strongest for coronary artery disease, where vitamin E resulted in a 63% reduction in death from heart attack.
 In addition, use of vitamin E resulted in a 59% reduction in cancer mortality.
 When the effects of vitamins C and E were combined, overall mortality was reduced by 42% (compared to 34% for vitamin E alone) (Losonczy 1996).
 These results provided significant evidence about the value of vitamin supplementation, yet the media failed to report on it.
 What made this study so credible was that:

 - It compared people who took low-potency "one-a-day" multiple vitamins to those who took higher-potency vitamins C and E. Previous studies measuring the life expectancy of the "one-a-day" crowd did not show significant benefits, thereby causing most doctors to conclude there is no value in vitamin supplementation.
-In this new report, those taking "one-a-day" multivitamins did not do any better than people taking nothing at all, which supports the Life Extension Foundation's position that higher doses of antioxidants than those found in conventional supplements are required to reduce the risk of heart disease and cancer.
+In this new report, those taking "one-a-day" multivitamins did not do any better than people taking nothing at all, which supports Life Extension's position that higher doses of antioxidants than those found in conventional supplements are required to reduce the risk of heart disease and cancer.

 - It lasted 9 years.
 Most studies that attempt to evaluate the benefits of vitamin supplementation are for shorter time periods.
 It should be noted, however, that the famous Harvard Nurses' Health Study found that vitamin E reduced coronary artery disease mortality by more than 40% after only 2 years.